ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 done
 ```

 It does the same as the script in Listing 3-23.
-We just dropped the "in $@" part in the condition.
+The only difference is dropping the "in $@" part in the `for` condition.
 It did not change the loop behavior.

 Let's make the task a bit more complicated.
-Suppose the script receives a list of paths on input.
-Commas separate them.
+Suppose the script receives a list of paths in input parameters.
+They are separated by commas.
 The paths may contain spaces.
-We should redefine the `IFS` variable to process such input correctly.
+Then you should redefine the `IFS` variable to process such input correctly.

-Listing 3-24 shows the `for` loop to print the list of paths.
+Listing 3-24 shows the `for` loop that prints the list of paths.

 {caption: "Listing 3-24.
 The script for printing the list of paths", line-numbers: true, format: Bash}
 ![`for-path.sh`](code/BashScripting/for-path.sh)

-We have specified only one allowable delimiter in the `IFS` variable.
-The delimiter is the comma.
+You have specified only one allowable delimiter in the `IFS` variable.
+This delimiter is the comma.
 Therefore, the `for` loop ignores spaces when splitting the input string.

 You can call the script this way:
 {line-numbers: false, format: Bash}